Our Big List of 50 Indoor Activities for Kids in Dubai

 28. Digital sports

-If you have an Xbox, Nintendo Switch, or Wii Fit at home, it's a great opportunity to enjoy some sports and physical activity in your living room.
+If you have an Xbox, Playstation, Nintendo console, or Wii Fit at home, it's a great opportunity to enjoy some sports and physical activity in your living room.
 Try fitness and dance games such as Just Dance, Kinect Sports, Zumba Fitness, and Ring Fit Adventure.

 For a more immersive experience, try using a VR (virtual reality) headset so you and your child will feel as though you're outdoors.